fmaussion/fmaussion.github.io/posts/iceland_trek/06_day.md

     </a>
 </figure>

-If we take the direct route, we could reach the ring road in the late afternoon today.
-Instead, we decide to stick to our original plan and to make a detour in the direction of Hnúta to have a look at the dreaded Hverfisfljót and this extraordinary thing we could see there, we were told (only we had no idea what that thing could be; thanks again David!).
+If we took the direct route, we could reach the ring road in the late afternoon today.
+Instead, we decide to stick to our original plan to make a detour in the direction of Hnúta for having a look at the dreaded Hverfisfljót and this extraordinary thing we could see there, we were told (only we had no idea what that thing could be; thanks again David!).